 Employees are responsible for school equipment, supplies, books, furniture, and apparatus under their care and use.
 Employees shall immediately report to their immediate supervisor any property that is damaged, lost, stolen, or vandalized.

+Local, state and federal tax dollars and resources shall not be used to advocate for or against any public question that appears on the ballot.

 No employee shall perform personal services for themselves or for others for pay or profit during work time and/or using District property or facilities.

 District-owned telecommunication devices shall be used primarily for authorized District business purposes.
 However, occasional personal use of such equipment is permitted.